slerman12/BrokenWisdoms-V2-in-progress/8-Holy-Faith.md

 (Although, I don't think it was the traumas, but a superconscious or God force that changed my personality, and the fear resultant from that, as my mind was disrupted too quickly and extremely like by telepathic force, invaders, or a higher plan meant to teach me the 10 - 13 specific proposed medical policies here in this part of this book).

 But there is something to say about emotional intelligence culture.
 Words like "toxic" have become really commonplace and used too readily, describing *people*, as if *people* are waste.
 Behaviors can be bad for specific reasons, but Frankenstein monsters are created, not born, in my opinion, and the reason perceiving a person "toxic" readily is a toxic behavior is because it means you've internalized a sense of superiority about yourself over that person, that you yourself are not guilty or would not be guilty of the same things or if shoes were reversed.
+I would probably call this "hypocrisy culture," which seems to be the ruling culture.

 ## Rituals, Religion, & Hell